Mold, Moisture and El Nino; is Your Home Ready?

 Now that the days are shorter and a few rain storms have come through the region, we can’t help but feel that winter is officially here.
-With all this talk about the Godzilla El Nino some people are left wondering where is it?
+With all this talk about El Nino, some people are left wondering where is it?
 Mold, moisture and El Nino go together.
 Is your home ready?

-The National Oceanic and Atmospheric Association is currently reporting that the sea surface temperatures are the highest they have ever measured which is consistent with a very strong El Nino weather pattern.
-The probability of extreme weather happening similar in strength, or stronger to the 1998 El Nino is very high.
+The National Oceanic and Atmospheric Association is currently reporting that sea surface temperatures are the highest they have ever measured, which is consistent with a very strong El Nino weather pattern.
+The probability of extreme weather happening similar in strength, or stronger than 1998 El Nino is very high.
 Weather models are predicting the event to occur in January.
-Even though it was a long time ago lets not forget during that winter 17 people died, over half a billion dollars in damages occurred more than 2,000 homes were destroyed and thousands of people were displaced or forced to evacuate.
+Even though it was a long time ago let’s not forget during that winter 17 people died, over half a billion dollars in damage occurred, more than 2,000 homes were destroyed and thousands of people were displaced or forced to evacuate.

 How can an El Nino year affect your home and your health?

-Healthy Building Science sees a lot of people suffering from an increase in mold related health problems when there is an increase in rain.
+Healthy Building Science sees a lot of people suffering from an increase in mold-related health problems when there is an increase in rain.
 While some molds are more infamously known as Toxic Black Mold, all molds are known allergens.
-Symptoms can range from minor allergy like symptoms to severe respiratory reactions and life threatening asthma attacks.
-Long term exposure to mold can lead to mold related illness, Chronic Inflammation Response Syndrome (CIRS).
+Symptoms can range from minor allergy-like symptoms to severe respiratory reactions and life threatening asthma attacks.
+Long term exposure to mold can lead to the mold-related illness, Chronic Inflammation Response Syndrome (CIRS).

 Mold is a normal part of our environment, elevated concentrations of mold inside your home are Not.